exosite/exosense_recipes/MachineQ/README.md

 # MachineQ Connectivity

-** This readme is in development **

-This document will walk through connecting from MQcentral to ExoSense&trade;
+This document will walk through connecting devices from MQcentral to ExoSense&trade;

 ## Prerequisites
 - MachineQ MQcentral account [sign up here](https://mqcentral.machineq.net)
 - Exosite Murano Account [sign up here](https://info.exosite.com/platform-sign-up)
 - An active ExoSense instance

-## Add a MachineQ product to Murano
-- Navigate to the [MachineQ Template](https://www.exosite.io/business/exchange/catalog/component/5d790820c07390a50a8ae1f6) in the IoT Marketplace
-- Select "Create IoT Connector" to add a MachineQ product

 ## Connect MQcentral to Murano
 In this section, we will 'point' MQcentral to send data to Exosite&trade;